Number input

 Position prefixes and suffixes are positioned outside of their input to avoid interfering with some browsers that might insert an icon into the input (for example to show or generate a password).

-Number input component prefix and suffix example
+Number with prefix and suffix

 <div class="govuk-form-group">